 - Keep to the Limits.
 Most essays have firm word limits on the upper end and some have minimums as well.
 When you first write, ignore these then as you revise your essay eliminate extraneous words and choose flavorful, yet concise, words to get your message across.
-In 2013, Common App adopted a firm 650 word limit and will cut you off if you attempt to exceed this.
+There is a firm 650-word limit and it will cut you off if you attempt to exceed this.

 - Stand Out.
 Colleges are flooded with applications, so finding a unique topic is important.
 Talk through your life experiences, show someone your resume to dig deeper for a story that shows your unique you.
 Maybe even push the envelope a bit, but not too far, to get noticed.
 Remember, bland is boring and this is true of topic choice and word choice.